Curious about lab grown diamonds? Find out everything you need to know about lab diamonds and diamond alternatives.

 Sapphires rate a 9 on the Mohs scale, so they are great for special pieces needed to last a long time, or handed down for generations.
 Recently, their unique characteristics have caused them to grow in popularity, and they are now commonly seen in non-traditional engagement rings.

-Amethyst is a purple variety of quartz that also can be found in nature or be produced in a gemological lab.
+Amethyst is a purple variety of quartz that also can be found in nature or produced in a gemological lab.
 Amethyst was used as a gemstone in many ancient cultures and is still frequently used today in birthstone jewelry and cocktail rings.
-Although they were once a prized, expensive gem, they stone is are now one of the most inexpensive alternative options.
+Although they were once a prized, expensive gem, they are now one of the most inexpensive alternative options.

 Amethyst is softer than many other alternatives, even CZ, as it rates only a 7 on the Mohs scale.
 It won’t be the most dependable for long term wear or an heirloom piece like an engagement ring.